joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/08/10/nyregion/subway-mamdani-mta-heat-geothermal.html

 **A Nighttime New York Boat Tour Turned Deadly in a Matter of Moments**\
-`Investigators are focusing on the tour operator and the pilot of the boat that capsized in New York Bay on Saturday, killing a mother and her infant daughter.`\
+`Investigators are focusing on the tour operator and the captain of the boat that capsized in New York Bay on Saturday, killing a mother and her infant daughter.`\
 https://www.nytimes.com/2026/08/10/nyregion/nyc-boat-deadly-capsize.html

 **One Year Later, Trump’s ‘Takeover’ Has Changed D.C.
 Is It Better Off?**\